leungi/ahub/README.md

 ```
 The docker daemon then loads all images from the public image registry at [docker hub](https://hub.docker.com) and starts all services.

 You can test the deployed application at http://localhost/ to access the GUI.
-As the SSL certificate if self-signed, you need to skip the browser warning.
+As the SSL certificate is self-signed, you need to skip the browser warning.

 The user credentials for the basic authentication are: